-The SAIS Europe Journal of Global Affairs is now accepting submissions for its 23rd edition to be published in May 2020
+The SAIS Europe Journal of Global Affairs will soon be accepting submissions for its 24th edition to be published in May 2021

 Against the Grain: Recent Civic Mobilizations, Protests, and Popular Movements

 Around the world, people are engaged in civic mobilizations, protests, and popular uprisings.
 These movements stem from economic inequality, oppression, government corruption, minority rights, migration, foreign interventions, and climate change, among other issues.
 The emergence of these popular uprisings gives us the opportunity to examine the particularities of each movement and their underlying causes.
 They provide a framework for discussing the major political, social, economic, technological, and environmental issues of our day.

 We are welcoming people across disciplines in the pursuit of deeper insight into policy making.